gurashish18/bwork/README.md

 # Bwork

 Bwork is a platform where users book nearby services - electricians, AC servies, plumber and more.
 Delivered by trained professionals conveniently at home.
-This not only helps the customers to hastle free experience but also helps the workers to get jobs.
+This not only helps the customers to have a hastle free experience but also helps the workers to get jobs.

 # Technology used:
 React Native